-The Interdisciplinary Master of Science in Education Program with a concentration in Applied Behavior Analysis is a joint program between the College of Education and the Department of Psychology in the College of Liberal Arts.
+The Interdisciplinary Applied Behavior Analyst (M.S.Ed.)
+Master of Science in Education Program between the College of Education and the Department of Psychology in the College of Liberal Arts.

 Board Certified Behavior Analyst (BCBA)